redstreet/beancount_reds_importers/beancount_reds_importers/importers/amazon/README.md

 * The amount matches the order, but no description is available.
 * In the future, the return importer will join against the Orders CSV to pull in product details.

+# Amazon Gift Card Screenscraper Importer

+This is a simple importer to import gift card transactions, screen scraped from Amazon.
+See `amazon_giftcard.py` for documentation on this.